 Fully vaccinated individuals (faculty, staff, students, and visitors) do not need to wear masks indoors or outdoors, except in instructional spaces (e.g., classrooms, laboratories studios, etc.).
 Unvaccinated individuals and those whose vaccination status is unknown must wear a mask at all times indoors, including in instructional spaces, but may remove their masks while working at a physically distanced individual workstation or while actively eating or drinking in a campus dining area.
-Unvaccinated individuals and those whose vaccination status is unknown may remove their masks outdoors unless they are in a gathering or at crowded event where they are unable to maintain 6 feet of physical distancing.
+Unvaccinated individuals and those whose vaccination status is unknown may remove their masks outdoors unless they are in a gathering or at a crowded event where they are unable to maintain 6 feet of physical distancing.

 As masking requirements for vaccinated individuals evolve, we want to remind our community that faculty, staff, and campus visitors may continue wearing masks for a number of reasons.
 Welcoming and accepting those who wear masks on campus is an easy step anyone can take to support others.

 Buffalo State follows guidelines from the New York State Department of Health and Centers for Disease Control and Prevention (CDC) regarding mechanical ventilation and air filtration.
 The campus has installed and will maintain high-performance MERV-13 filters within all facilities with air handling unit ventilation systems.
-Ventilation systems will continue operate for longer hours, with increased outdoor air being supplied to indoor spaces where possible.
+Ventilation systems will continue to operate for longer hours, with increased outdoor air being supplied to indoor spaces where possible.
 Ventilation systems in all student housing facilities and all restrooms will be operated continuously.
 General purpose classrooms, which are not supported by air handling unit systems and scheduled for use during fall 2021, will be equipped with air purification units.

 There may be areas of the campus that are warmer or cooler than usual as a result of these changes.
 Individuals are asked to please accommodate these minor inconveniences and dress appropriately, so that the whole community can benefit from these ventilation changes.